Suven/ember-cordova-storage/README.md

 the platform-offered setting key/value-stores.
 In the browser it just stores data in localStorage.

+## Things you need to be aware of

-Do NOT use this if you wish to store huge amounts of data.
+Do **NOT** use this if you wish to store huge amounts of data.
 Querying data isn't supported.
 This service is particulary targeted against user-settings you wish to carry over restarts/updates and not caching in general.

+Also make sure you are **not** using the service before `deviceReady`, or else you will end up using localStorage only (since that is the only thing available) before `deviceReady`.

 ## Prerequisite